 Knowing the different stages of influenza can help individuals take appropriate measures to manage their symptoms and prevent the spread of the virus to others.

 Influenza is primarily caused by the influenza virus, which has several types and strains that can lead to outbreaks.
+The virus spreads through droplets in the air when an infected person coughs, sneezes, or talks.
+You can inhale these droplets directly or contract the virus by touching contaminated surfaces and then touching your eyes, nose, or mouth.
 The main causes include:

 Understanding these causes can help in taking preventive measures to reduce the risk of influenza infection.